 It flowers on and off all year - more in warmer months - with small white berries appearing after the bloom cycle.

-The leaves, flowers and berries are thought to contain toxins...avoid planting where pets or young children might munch, just to be on the safe side.
+Note: The leaves, flowers and berries all contain toxins...avoid planting where pets (dogs are especially vulnerable) or young children might munch.

 This is a fast grower that prefers full to part sun, though it will grow in partial shade (but flowers less).